metagenomics/metagenomics-workshop/docs/simplevm.rst

-Setting up your de.NBI CLoud SimpleVM instance
+Setting up your de.NBI Cloud SimpleVM instance
 ==============================================

 As metagenome assemblies require a lot of compute resources, we will run the tutorial